CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/Pilot2/P2B1/README.md

 module load python
 ```

-If you are not on Biowulf--or the default Python environment on Biowulf does not seem to work--you can instead create a sufficient Python environment by installing the [Conda environment manager](https://docs.conda.io/en/latest) and then running:
+If you are not on Biowulf--or the default Python environment on Biowulf is out of date--you can instead create a sufficient Python environment by installing the [Conda environment manager](https://docs.conda.io/en/latest) and then running:

 ```bash
 conda env create -f python_environment.yml -n P2B1 conda activate P2B1
 ```

-Note that in order to download the data the model uses for training (below), it is required to have an account created on MoDaC.
-Create an account on the [MoDaC login page](https://modac.cancer.gov/loginTab), and when prompted during the training procedure (below), enter your MoDaC credentials.
+To download the data the model uses for training:
+1. Create an account on the Model and Data Clearinghouse (MoDaC) [login page](https://modac.cancer.gov/loginTab).
+2. Follow the instructions in the Training section below.
+3. When prompted during the training procedure, enter your MoDaC credentials.

 ## Training